labring/sealos/docs/4.0/docs/lifecycle-management/reference/sealos/commands/load.md

 - `-i, --input=''`: Load image from a tar archive file.

-- `--platform=[linux/arm64/v8]`: When selecting an image, prioritize the specified OS/ARCH instead of the current operating system and architecture.

-- `-t, --transport='oci-archive'`: Load image transport from a tar archive file.
-Available options are oci-archive, docker-archive.

-- `--variant=''`: Override the `variant` of the specified image.

 ## Examples:

 - Load an image from an archive file: `sealos load -i myimage.tar`